pulp/pulp/docs/sphinx/dev-guide/policies/testing.rst

 * **data** - Holds any data files used by the unit tests
 * **unit** - Holds the unit tests themselves.

-Within the **unit** directory the tests are to be packaged in a directory structure that matches the directory structure of the module they are testing.
+Within the **unit** directory the tests are to be organized in a directory structure that matches the directory structure of the module they are testing.
 The test module itself shall be named test_<module_name>.py where <module_name> matches the module that is being tested.

 For example: If the module being tested is ``/common/pulp/common/plugins/progress.py`` the